Ford00520/base-split-vault-key-notes/README.md

 Make sure updates improve the clarity or usefulness of the repository.

 If the repository structure changes, update this README to match.

+## Maintenance

+Review notes periodically to keep them accurate and useful.

+Remove outdated content when it is no longer needed.

+Archive older material if it may still be useful for reference.

+Rename files when a clearer name would make them easier to find.